Techbanerg/Devops/README.md

 + Key Strengths of Continuous Integration (CI) Testing It’s no secret that testing the same test scripts every day can be a highly monotonous duty.
 Most development teams have found that the automation of test scripts wherever possible goes a long way.
 Not to mention, it also provides immediate feedback to the developer in mere minutes.
-    - Issue Resolution: When the automated test scripts do find an issue in the code, because the code  segments are small, the developers have been able to make quick work of issue identification and resolution.
+    - **Issue Resolution**: When the automated test scripts do find an issue in the code, because the code  segments are small, the developers have been able to make quick work of issue identification and resolution.

     - Phased Changeover: With small iterative changes, studies have confirmed that the migration from an old version of the software to a newer version is much easier because the users are eased into the changes, instead of having to learn a new version of the software all at once.